 Johan Christian Fabricius was born in Tønder in the Duchy of Schleswig, where his father was a doctor.
 Already while still a child, Johan Christian made an early contribution to biological nomenclature by converting names in notes written by his father using the Tournefort system into the new system that had just been introduced by Carl von Linné, whom he greatly admired .
 Fabricius studied at the gymnasium at Altona and entered the University of Copenhagen in 1762.
 Later the same year he travelled together with his friend and relative Johan Zoëga to Uppsala, Sweden, where he finally succeeded to study under famous botanist Carl Linnaeus for two years as the only student from Schleswig-Holstein.
 On his return, he started work on his Systema entomologiæ, which was finally published in 1775.
 Throughout this time, he remained dependent on subsidies from his father, who worked as a consultant at Frederiks Hospital.

 Fabricius was appointed a professor in Copenhagen in 1770, and in 1775 or 1776, the Christiania Albertina University of Kiel appointed Fabricius Professor of Natural History and Economics, promising that they would build a natural history museum and a botanical garden.
+Economic science had a higher biological component in the agricultural societies of the time, so that the contradiction between his inclinations and activities and his employment was less pronounced than it is today.
+As an economist, he published little.
 He felt at home in Kiel, but complained about insufficient resources and equipment.
 Although he tried to resign three times, on one occasion only being prevented by an appeal from his students to the Danish King and Duke of Schleswig, Christian VII, Fabricius held the position at Kiel for the rest of his life.
 As the library in Kiel did not have an adequate collection for his field of research, he started to travel.
 He gave lectures in winter and used the summer for his entomological studies.